huggingface/diffusers/examples/custom_diffusion/README.md

 ### Inference

-Once you have trained a model using the above command, you can run inference simply using the `StableDiffusionPipeline`.
-Make sure to include the `identifier` (e.g. sks in above example) in your prompt.
+Once you have trained a model using the above command, you can run inference using the below command.
+Make sure to include the `modifier token` (e.g. \<new1\> in above example) in your prompt.

 ```python
 from model_pipeline import CustomDiffusionPipeline